5G Technology: The Concept

-The following are the applications of the 5G network in India:
+The following are the applications of the 5G Technology network in India:

-- Faster data processing- 5G has a latency rate of 1 millisecond and a speed range of 20Gbps and more.
-Thus data collected by various sources can be processed at a fast pace.
+- Faster data processing- 5G Technology has a latency rate of 1 millisecond and a speed range of 20Gbps and more.
+Thus data collected from various sources can be processed at a fast pace.

 - High-speed mobile network- 5G will reduce buffering and enhance the download speed on our mobiles.
 It'll also help in good-quality video calling and conferencing.

-- Internet of Things- 5G will boost development in the field of IoT.
+- Internet of Things- 5G Technology will boost development in the field of IoT.

 - Artificial intelligence- 5G has added advantages for machine learning, robotics and other programming modules.
 It can provide faster processing of data.